 Salespeople generally have a larger appetite for risk than other workers.
 A pay plan that offers rewards based on risk appeals to most salespeople.
 Make the rewards you give for sales performance a clear part of your sales hiring strategy.

 The best compensation plans are simple.
 They provide above market pay and reward the high achievers.
 They align with sales cycle predictability.
 The less predictable the sales cycle, the lower commission is and higher base.
 To attract high-quality candidates, you need to provide a high quality compensation package.
 As well, new reps should be aware of the potential for internal promotions to become future leaders.

 “Sales reps work harder for the chance to earn a reward than they do after receiving one.”

 – Doug J. Chung, professor of marketing at Harvard Business School

 14. Make Retention Efforts Proactive

 World-class sales organizations don’t think of retention efforts in “one size fits all” terms.
 Instead, they make retention strategies personal.
-It’s as simple as asking, “what motivates you?” to your sales reps.
+It’s as simple as asking, “what motivates you?” to your new sellers.

 Building a Top Performing Sales Team Starts with Your Sales Hiring Strategy

-You can have an excellent strategy, but if you lack the right people who will implement and execute that strategy, you have a failing business model.
+Your sales hiring strategy is the key to building a better sales team.
+However, poor implementation can result in failure.
+You can have an excellent strategy, but you need the right people to execute that strategy.
+If you lack these people then you have a failing business model.

-The battle for sales talent isn’t ending anytime soon.
-You can increase your odds of winning it by leveraging technology, making every touch point of your company world class, and using objective assessment methods in your hiring strategy.
-With the right sales hiring strategies, you have all the tools you need to build a top performing sales force at your fingertips.
+The battle for perfect candidates isn’t ending anytime soon.
+Increase your odds of winning by using our tips above.
+With the right hiring strategies, you have all the tools you need to build a top performing sales force.